 General information about individual clinics can be found below:

-An Open House is held twice a year in fall and spring (prior to registration for the next semester) for interested students to gather information on the clinics.
-Clinic faculty and current clinic students are available for an "everything you ever wanted to know about clinics at University of Baltimore School of Law" question and answer session.
+A Clinic Information Fair is held twice a year in fall and spring (prior to registration for the next semester) for interested students to gather information on the clinics.
+Clinic faculty and current clinic students are available to tell you "everything you ever wanted to know about clinics at University of Baltimore School of Law."

 Civil Advocacy – 6 credits